danigb/soundfont-player/README.md

 soundfont-player
 ================

-Simple soundfont loader/player to use MIDI sounds in WebAudio API.
+A really simple soundfont loader/player to use MIDI sounds in WebAudio API.
 The purpose of this project is to reduce as minimum the setup and code required to play MIDI sounds.